spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 * Added support for UIA notification event to ProgressBar class.
 The feature is available starting with Windows 10, version 1709 (RS3).
 [581351, System.Windows.Forms.dll, Bug, Build:3632]
 * Fixed an issue where read-only Status for DataGridView TextBox column is not announced by Narrator.
 This change is effective in applications that were recompiled to target .NET framework 4.8.
 [599936, System.Windows.Forms.dll, Bug, Build:3632]
 * Fixed reliability issues in Graphics class when used in RDP sessions.
 [627739, System.Drawing.dll, Bug, Build:3632]
-* Fixed accessible hierarchy of WinForms DataGridView control to represent its currently editing control (inner cell TextBox or ComboBox) as a child of corresponding editing cell.
-Added support of UIA notifications to DataGridView control.
-[442899, System.Windows.Forms.Dll, Bug, Build:3646]
 * Fixed the issue of Narrator not announcing the updated value of ComboBox in PropertyGrid.
 Added support for UIA notification event to PropertyGrid.
 The feature is available starting with Windows 10, version 1709 (RS3).
 Added screen reader announcement for PropertyGrid's ComboBox value changes.
 Added ComboBox's text field update in response of ComboBox selection changes.
 In order for the application to benefit from these changes, the application should be recompiled to target .NET framework 4.8 or the application should explicitly opt-in into all accessibility app context switches in the app.config file.
 App.config file content is shown below (in 642548).
 [508369, System.Windows.Forms.dll, Bug, Build:3646]